TheTaylorLee/SandboxToolkit/README.md

 . $outputPath /silent
 ```

-# How to Use
+# How to Use SandboxToolkit as intended
-- Run this in an Admin Powershell Window
+- Run this in an Admin PowerShell Window
 - ONLY RUN THIS IN A WINDOWS SANDBOX VM

 ```Powershell